shadabsk/Computer-System-Controller-with-NLP-based-Language-translator-semantic-analyzer-via-Voice-commands/README.md

 ## Acknowledgments

-* A Sincere thanks to Adnan Ansari [obaidkazi](https://github.com/obaidkazi) for contributing towards the devlopment of GUI
+* A Sincere thanks to Obaid Kazi [obaidkazi](https://github.com/obaidkazi) for contributing towards the devlopment of GUI
 * The template of readme.md was taken from [PurpleBooth](https://github.com/PurpleBooth)